brson/treasuretree/solana-hackathon.md

 This is a bit of a bummer, as we were hoping to keep the application logic blockchain-agnostic.

-We also didn't explore making our "treasures" work as NFTs.
+We also didn't explore making our in-game "treasures" work as NFTs.
 Just ran out of time.